0xAlphaDevs/SovID/README.md

 # SovID Protocol

-Sovid is a decentralized Identity and credentials management protocol on LightLink chain.
+Sovid is a decentralised Identity and credentials management protocol on LightLink chain.
 SovID is your gateway to sovereign identity.
 We are leveraging LightLink Infrastructure to mint digital identities and credentials as NFTs (in form of SBTs).

 ## Table of Contents